emarsden/pg-el/README.md

 This module lets you access the PostgreSQL 🐘 object-relational DBMS from Emacs, using its socket-level frontend/backend protocol.
 The module is capable of automatic type coercions from a range of SQL types to the equivalent Emacs Lisp type.
-This is a low level API, and won't be useful to end users.
+This is a low-level API, and won't be useful to end users.

 Including support for: